Rat Poison, Razor Blades Among Contraband Confiscated From Arkansas Correction Facility

 GOULD, Ark.
 (KFSM) — A slew of contraband was confiscated from an Arkansas correction facility.

-A lieutenant at Varner Unit, about 30 minutes south of Pine Bluff, found a hidden hole in the wall covered by a metal plate behind an inmate’s bunk.
+A lieutenant at Varner Unit, located about 30 minutes southeast of Pine Bluff, found a hidden hole in the wall covered by a metal plate behind an inmate's bunk.

 Hidden in the hole were multiple cloth bags with all sorts of contraband, including the clay and paint used to disguise the metal plate.